isellsoap/francescoschwarz.com/src/_content/posts/2019-05-16-beyond-tellerrand-2019-duesseldorf.md

   alt: 'Charlie on the beyond tellerrand stage.'
 %}

-The talk was nicely structured as it was basically a rant against (user) capitalism dressed up as a manifesto for promoting user needs and accessibility (also the density of swear words was just right).
+The talk was nicely structured as it was a rant against (user) capitalism dressed up as a manifesto for promoting user needs and accessibility (also the density of swear words was at the right level).
 Beautifully chosen by Marc as the starting talk, as all following talks also addressed the topic of constraints in one way or the other. *Chapeau!*{lang="fr"}

 - [Charlie’s website](https://www.sonniesedge.net/)
 - [Charlie’s profile on the beyond tellerrand website](https://beyondtellerrand.com/events/duesseldorf-2019/speakers/charlie-owen)